datanav/docs/terms.rst

 -------------------

 The Customer retains all rights to all data that is entrusted to SESAM for processing and which is stored or processed with help of the Services under this Agreement.

-Upon termination of all Services or individual Services, SESAM may agree to assist in transferring the data to a designated and usable format.
+Upon termination of all Services or individual Services, SESAM may assist in transferring the data to a designated and usable format.
 Such a service should be ordered at least 30 days before the end of the subscription in question in order to ensure that the Customer can receive the data before deletion.
 Such assistance is invoiced by SESAM according to the at any time applicable fee schedule and terms for